 Where to stay in Sydney.

-Visiting Sydney wouldn’t be complete without spending a day at Bondi Beach or its smaller and less crowded counterpart, Coogi Beach.
+When spending 2 weeks in Australia, you would be remiss if you didn’t spend a day at Bondi Beach or its smaller and less crowded counterpart, Coogee Beach, one of the best places to go in Sydney with kids.
 Soak up the sun, do some snorkeling, enjoy the scenic Bondi to Coogi coastal walk, and eat at some of the local establishments at this beach that’s about 7 miles south of Sydney.
-Note that admission to Coogi Beach is free, and parking is limited…so be sure to get there early to get the best spots.“Alone of all the races on earth, they seem to be free from the 'Grass is Greener on the other side of the fence' syndrome, and roundly proclaim that Australia is, in fact, the other side of that fence.” ― Douglas Adams Click To Tweet
+Note that admission to Coogee Beach is free, and parking is limited…so be sure to get there early to get the best spots.“Alone of all the races on earth, they seem to be free from the 'Grass is Greener on the other side of the fence' syndrome, and roundly proclaim that Australia is, in fact, the other side of that fence.” ― Douglas Adams Click To Tweet

 First, you should know the trams are free.
 Yes, you read that right — FREE!
 You can also buy a 24-hour bus pass for $10.
 So grab a map, and explore, starting in the heart of downtown Melbourne, Federation Square.